web-native/docs/chtml/v060/specs/scoped-html/README.md

   |-- base
 ```

-But certain elements are also permitted to appear any number of times within their permissible scope.
+Certain elements are also permitted to appear any number of times within their permissible scope.
 The `<head>` element, again, permits multiple `<meta>` elements.

 ```html
 <head>